-The Compensation Committee believes that a balance of individual and company performance criteria should be used in establishing total compensation.
+We believe that a balance of individual and company performance criteria should be used in establishing total compensation.
 Therefore, in determining the level of compensation for each Named Executive Officer, the Compensation Committee subjectively considers our overall financial and operational performance and the relative contribution and performance of each of the Named Executive Officers as described in more detail below.